tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

         &nbsp;
     * Click **Create Compartment**.
         &nbsp;
     * Find your new compartment in the table of compartments, then hover over the compartment's OCID.
-Click **Copy** to copy the OCID into the clipboard and then paste it into a text editor.
+Click **Copy** to copy the OCID into the clipboard and then ***paste it into a text editor***.
 You will require it in a later step.
         &nbsp;
         ![image of compartments main page after creation](images/compartment-main-page-after-create.png) &nbsp;